steveicarus/iverilog/vvp/README.txt

 If the functor is part of a vector, then the symbol is the vvp_ipoint_t for the first functor.
-The [] operator can then be used to reference a functor other then the first in the vector.
+The [] operator can then be used to reference a functor other than the first in the vector.

 There are some special symbols that in certain contexts have special meanings.
 As inputs to functors, the symbols "C<0>", "C<1>", "C<x>"